Table of contents

 Recent clinical research shows that CBG may have a host of therapeutic effects, though human studies in this corner of cannabis research are sparse.

-However, some promising animal studies show that CBG may be of use for the following health conditions.
+However, some promising animal studies show that CBG may be useful for the following health conditions.

 Anxiety and Depression

 GABA is the body’s primary inhibitory neurotransmitter, and increasing GABA can lead to muscle relaxation, tension relief, and a sensation of calm and peace in the body and brain.
-Inhibiting GABA reuptake can increase the amount of dopamine available in the body as well.
+Inhibiting GABA reuptake can also increase the amount of dopamine in the body.